WebAhead12/Memory-Game/README.md

--The project was made by:
+The project was made by:
-Diana
+-Diana
-Mohammad
+-Mohammad

--Support & Assistant:
+Support & Assistant:
-Mario
+-Mario

--Memory Game:
+Memory Game:
 Allows you to refresh your memory by trying to find the two matching pair.

--Features:
+Features:
 Startover button: let you reset the game(shuffle the cards and startover). => (meanwhile not functioning)

 The game is for pc only, incompatible on mobile(unspported media).